abhiagarwal-17/Project_PIKA_GNC-ADCS/README.md

 Use `PIKA_Stationkeeping.m` to estimate delta v values in low lunar orbit for stationkeeping.

 Use `PIKA_ADCS_ControlPlay.m` to simulate open-loop (uncontrolled) and closed-loop (LQR) dynamical models for the on-orbit spacecraft.

+Use `PIKA_group_project_tli_controller.m` to simulate closed-loop response to perturbative torques during translunar injection.

+Use `PIKA_visual_generation.m` to generate the visuals used for the solar radiation pressure and gravitational gradient perturbative torque plots.